PJ-Woz/Portfolio/Project-Woźnikowski-2022-11-27.md

 You've just covered Markdown basics!

+This guide was created in [Visual Studio Code](https://code.visualstudio.com/), so you've just seen what it's capable of.
+Mind you that some of the features here may work only in Visual Studio Code.
+However, Visual Studio Code isn't the only way to create texts in Markdown.
+You can use any text or code editor.

-Now you can create such cool things, for example a guide to your favourite hobby!
+So now you're more than ready to create cool texts with Markdown, for example a guide to your favourite hobby!